Skip to content

 Published: at 05:00 AM

-Docker creates “containers” - like mini virtual machines that run specific applications.
+Docker helps you create “containers” - like mini virtual machines that run specific applications.
 The beauty is that these containers work the same way on everyone’s computer.

-Dockerfile - Instructions to build a single container
+Dockerfile - This file contains Instructions to build a single container

-docker-compose.yml - Instructions for multiple containers that work together
+docker-compose.yml - The file contains Instructions to build multiple containers that work together

 Commands